I'm a part-time student. When will my aid disburse?

 Click the calendar to review key dates for financial aid processing, billing and payment, registration, and SFS presentations.

-Winter Session Financial Aid Students who are looking at attending UD during the Winter Session should review important information on our Special Sessions page.
+Summer Session Financial Aid Students who are considering attending UD during the Summer Session should review important information on our Special Sessions page.
+Students may begin to request Summer aid eligibility in early-April.

 Important Changes to Federal Financial Aid for 2014-2015 Academic Year Effective July 1, 2014, there will be changes to financial aid programs due to changes in federal regulations that may affect you.
 Click here for a summary of changes for 2014-2015.
 We recommend you review these changes carefully and plan ahead for your educational future.
 If you have questions or concerns, please contact us using our feature.